 For more information and to become a member, visit www.downtownbicyclestation.org.

-Want to bike more but don’t feel comfortable doing so?
+Want to bike more but don't feel comfortable doing so?
 Do you ride regularly, but would like to fine tune your riding skills?
-Whether you are considering commuting to work by bike or simply want to learn more about how to ride safely, Trailnet has just the class for you!
-Trailnet will be offering a 5-hour hands-on class on how to ride as visibly, predictably, and safely as possible.
-The class will also include some basic bike maintenance such as changing a flat tire, adjusting derailleurs, and adjusting brakes.
+Whether you are considering commuting to work by bike or simply wan to learn more about how to ride safely, Trailnet has just the class for you!
+Trailnet offers hands-on classes on how to ride as visibly, predictably, and safely as possible.

 1050 Des Peres Rd.

 St. Louis, MO 63131